 The industrial real estate market in Stanislaus and San Joaquin counties is growing, and the 1,528-acre Crows Landing Industrial Business Park (CLIB) is poised to support that growth!

 The demand for available space in the Central Valley continues, but few sites are available in the Central Valley that can provide large industrial building sites (i.e., greater than 1M square feet).
 The CLIBP offers variably sized development sites—including large sites—that will lead to strong year-over-year employment growth and the creation of up to 15,000 new locally based jobs.

 Proposed Land Uses

 The CLIBP provides a mix of land use classifications while remaining flexible in terms of the size and configuration of available parcels, vertical development, and compatibility with surrounding uses and infrastructure.
-General land uses envisioned for the 1,528-acre site include:
+General land uses envisioned for the 1,528-acre site and considered in the certified Environmental Impact Report (EIR) include:

 More specific land uses envisioned for the site include worker-support services such as: transit opportunities, alternative transportation options (pedestrian and bicycle facilities), on-site food service, appropriately located day-care facilities, on-site training, and automated banking opportunities.

 Although the need for industrial/business park real estate is likely to remain steady throughout the approximately 30-year CLIBP site buildout period, the County understands that the size, location, and configuration needs of individual site tenants will vary over time based on market fluctuations, new technology, and other factors.

 Although the County has identified general areas throughout the site to support the envisioned land uses, it does not plan to identify specific parcels.
 Rather, it will enable orderly infrastructure development while maintaining opportunities to meet the specific needs and constraints of individual tenants and their pursuits.